Duwaysan/T5-Detect-Violated-Motorbikes-Delivery/README.md

 ## Key Features:
 ### 1. License Plate Detection and OCR:
 - **YOLOv8 Model**: The system uses a fine-tuned YOLOv8 model to detect motorbikes, helmets, and lanes in input images.
 This model is pre-trained to identify motorbikes violating traffic rules, such as driving without a helmet or entering a restricted lane.
 - **GOT-OCR Transformer**: The license plates detected by YOLOv8 are passed to the GOT-OCR2_0 transformer model for character recognition.
-This model supports both Arabic and English characters commonly found on Saudi Arabian license plates.
+This model supports English characters commonly found on Saudi Arabian license plates.

 ### 2. Data Preprocessing and Image Manipulation:
 - **Image Preprocessing**: Input images are processed using OpenCV and converted to PIL format for text overlaying and image manipulation.